“Do I need to have a virtual assistant website before I launch?”

 6. Landing Pages, Lead Magnets and Sign Up Forms

-You need to have a sale funnel in your virtual assistant business.
+You need to have a sales funnel in your virtual assistant business.
 A landing page is an essential part of a sales funnel.
 It always has a signup/lead generation form to help drive leads for a specific reason.
 You need to have specific pages to promote your offers.
 It could be a sales pages, freebie page, thank you page, opt-in page, etc.

-When someone lands on your website and reads you blog, they might want your free digital product in exchange for their email address.
+When someone lands on your website and reads your blog, they might want your free digital product in exchange for their email address.
 The digital product is the lead magnet and the person who gives their email address is the lead.

-So this will help you get people who are genuinely interested in your services on your email list.
+This will help you get people who are genuinely interested in your services on your email list.
 So that you nurture them, build the know like and trust factor and eventually sell to them.

 Here’s the link again to get my canva ebook template so that you can create your lead magnet and attract you ideal clients ASAP